NREL/OpenStudio-server/.github/ISSUE_TEMPLATE.md

 **Server management log file**

-(Navigate to the server management console, click on the analysis that errored, and then click on the 'View: Log' button.
+(Navigate to the server management console, click on the analysis that erred, and then click on the 'View: Log' button.
 Copy the entire page using control/command a into a text editor, and save the file as a .txt file.
 Then, please attach the file to the issue submission.)